cmkobel/mspipeline1/README.md

 #### 2) Run

-Finally, run the pipeline with:
+Finally, run the pipeline in your command line with:
 ```
-snakemake --profile profiles/slurm/
+$ snakemake --profile profiles/slurm/
 ```